 5 Order a taxi: While in most countries, Uber and other similar taxi services can be ordered in seconds from the comfort of your mobile, in Gibraltar we still need to call up and order a taxi.
 There are plenty of mobile app solutions there to enable not only ordering a taxi with the press of a button, but also to tracking whereabout the taxi is and receiving alerts when the taxi has arrived to pick you up, saving you the need to wait outside in the rain or heat.
 With only about 125 taxis around in Gibraltar, this could be a welcomed boost to the level of service.

 6 More than online shopping: The threat that online shopping poses to high street retailers is not new, and some retailers in Gibraltar have already developed online e-commerce capabilities.
 However, there is much more out there in terms of technologies that retailers can implement to compete with global e-commerce sites.
 Some examples are Smart Mirrors that are installed in shops providing customers with a 360-degree view of how a piece of clothing, say, a dress, looks on, without the hustle of having to actually try it on.
+However, a counter attack for this upgrade from the online e-commerce stores is the ability to track request for a return order fulfillment.
+You can click over here, to know more about return order fulfillment.
 For bulkier items like furniture, the answer is Augmented Reality (AR) apps that let customers get a visual representation of how an item would look in their homes, or how a home improvement project will look like.
 Supermarkets can implement self-checkout facilities to reduce queuing time at cashier and to reallocate their existing staff more efficiently.
 Hairdressers and cosmetic shops can implement facial simulation technologies for before and after comparisons.
 There are also plenty of solutions out there that can assist retailers in gathering and analysing customer related data and sales statistics to improve both store offering and visitors to shoppers conversion rates.

 It will move Gibraltar closer to becoming the ‘Silicon Rock’.